awslabs/data-on-eks/website/docs/blueprints/ai-ml/jupyterhub.md

 **JupyterHub authentication options**

-This blueprint provides support for two authentication mechanisms: `dummy` and `cognito`.
+This blueprint provides support for three authentication mechanisms: `dummy` and `cognito`, and `oauth`.
 In this post, we’ll use the dummy mechanism for easy demonstration and it’s not a recommended authentication mechanism for production.
 We strongly advise utilizing the cognito method or other supported authentication mechanisms found on the Authenticators page for production-ready setups.

 ### Deploy